magdalenahadala/lab1_datatypes/README.md

 # lab1_datatypes

-Code for the first laboratories from Informatics in Mechatronics.
+Code for the first laboratories Data Types - Informatics in Mechatronics.